julialopezgomez/optimisation-based-manipulation-planner/README.md

 5. Do F1, and select: Dev Containers: Open Folder in Container...<br />
   a.
 Select the project folder<br />
   b.
 When prompted 'How would you like to create your container configuration?' select: From 'Dockerfile'.<br />
-  c.
-When prompted to add any additional resources, select Python, from the devcontainers provider.<br />
   d.
 Click OK.
 6. Run test.py and test_notebook.py to make sure the installation works
 7. Ready to go!